pelagios/recogito-plugin-flair-ner/README.md

 # Recogito Flair Plugin

-An experimental Named Entity Recognition plugin to the [Recogito](http://github.com/pelagios/recogito2) annotation platform that uses [Flair](https://github.com/zalandoresearch/flair) by Zalando Research.
+An (experimental) plugin to the [Recogito](http://github.com/pelagios/recogito2) annotation platform that adds [Flair](https://github.com/zalandoresearch/flair) by [Zalando Research](https://research.zalando.com/) as a Named Entity Recognition Engine.

 ![Screenshot](screenshot.png)

-The plugin consists of two components:
+The plugin consists of two parts:

-1. A Python script that takes a filename as input, runs Flair, and writes JSON results to STDOUT
+1. a minimal Python script that takes a filename as input, runs NER with Flair, and writes JSON results to STDOUT
-2. A Scala wrapper which implements the Recogito NER API, and calls out to the script through the command line
+2. a Scala wrapper that implements the Recogito plugin interface, and calls out to the Python script via the command line

+## Pre-Requisites

+Make sure Flair is installed on your system: `pip install flair`

 ## Testing